 The real dividing line is that the South had to wrestle with the reality that slaves were not only central to the Southern agricultural economy, but were an actual numerical majority in some states (at least in some periods), and certainly a large minority in others.
 In 1790, for instance, slaves made up at least 40 percent of the population of both Virginia and South Carolina.
 To leaders in the South, the granting of freeman status to hundreds of thousands of slaves who were by no means grounded in the English tradition of inherited rights and moral duties would have imperiled the very liberty they were trying to guarantee; it would have, in their view, overturned the Republic into a mobocracy.
 For Southerners, it was, as Jefferson would later say, a case of justice being on the one side and self-preservation on the other.

 Black History: Living Conditions of Slaves in the American South

-he living conditions of slaves in the antebellum American South were some of the worst for slaves across history.
+The living conditions of slaves in the antebellum American South were some of the worst for slaves across black history.
 As legal property of their masters they had no rights themselves and fared far worse than Roman slaves or medieval serfs.
+Perhaps only slaves in sugar cane plantations in the Caribbean fared worse.
 Africans sold as slaves in the Americas had to rely on their owners providing them with housing or building materials, pots and pans for cooking and eating, food and clothing.
 Many slaves did the best they could with what they were given.
-Most did not dare complain for fear of receiving a whipping or worse punishment.
+Most did not dare complain about their living condiitons for fear of receiving a whipping or worse punishment.